 Despite being one of the larger VPN providers on the market, F-Secure Freedome is far from being well-known.
+At least compared to other VPN brands like NordVPN.

-F-Secure Freedome Pros
+F-Secure Freedome VPN Pros

 Sign-Up Process: It’s quick and easy to get started

-Signing up for F-Secure was quick, easy, and painless.
+Signing up for F-Secure Freedome VPN was quick, easy, and painless.
 In fact, we didn’t even need to create an account to try it out for ourselves.
 We simply downloaded it and off we went—it was installed in seconds with their one-click install wizard and it could be used right away.

 From the time of installation, you have five day’s worth of free access to their VPN.
 If you do purchase their product, you don’t need to create an account for it because it’s a serial key-based piece of software.